Clotilde Reiss

-Clotilde Reiss (born 31 July 1985) is a French student who was accused of being an agent of a French intelligence agency.
+Clotilde Reiss (born 31 July 1985) is a French student accused of being an agent of a French intelligence agency.
 Her arrest in Iran on espionage charges on 1 July 2009 generated considerable diplomatic controversy.
 She holds a master's degree from Sciences-Po Lille.
-At the time of her arrest she was teaching in Isfahan and writing a master's thesis about teaching history and geography in Iranian schools.
+At the time of her arrest, she was teaching in Isfahan and writing a master's thesis about teaching history and geography in Iranian schools.
+Clotilde Reiss was freed on 16 May 2010.

 Arrest, trial and incarceration

 Reiss was arrested at Tehran Airport on 1 July 2009 on her way home to France via Beirut.
-Iranian authorities alleged that Reiss took photographs of the 2009 Iranian election protests in Isfahan and emailed them to a friend, an act which constituted potential espionage against the Islamic Republic in the eyes of Iranian prosecutors.
+Iranian authorities alleged that Reiss took photographs of the 2009 Iranian election protests in Isfahan and emailed them to a friend.
+This act constituted potential espionage against the Islamic Republic in the eyes of Iranian prosecutors.
 News of her arrest did not become public for several days, during which time the French government tried unsuccessfully to obtain her release.

 When it became clear that Iran intended to put Reiss on trial, officials at the highest level of the French government publicly mobilized on her behalf; French Foreign Minister Bernard Kouchner called the charges against her "absurd" and President Nicolas Sarkozy dismissed them as "pure fantasy".
 She was visited by the ambassador of France in Tehran, Bernard Poletti, on 9 July 2009.

 Her trial began in Tehran on 8 August 2009, at the same time as Nazak Afshar, a French-Iranian employee of the French Embassy and Hossein Rassam, an Iranian employee of the British embassy.
-The Swedish Presidency of the European Union expressed concern over the trial and demanded that the prisoners be released promptly, saying, "The Presidency reiterates that actions against one EU country—citizen or embassy staff—is considered an action against all of EU, and will be treated accordingly."
-She was released on bail and resided at the French embassy, unable to leave the country pending the final outcome of her trial.
+The Swedish Presidency of the European Union expressed concern over the trial.
+It demanded that the prisoners be released promptly, saying, "The Presidency reiterates that actions against one EU country—citizen or embassy staff—is considered an action against all of EU, and will be treated accordingly."
+She was released on bail and resided at the French embassy, unable to leave the country pending the outcome of her trial.

 Liberation

-President Mahmoud Ahmadinejad of Iran issued a statement signaling his government's willingness to release Reiss, but clarifying that her release depended on the "approach and behavior adopted by French officials.
+President Mahmoud Ahmadinejad of Iran issued a statement signaling his government's willingness to release Reiss but clarifying that her release depended on the "approach and behavior adopted by French officials.
 He declined to elaborate further as to what he expected from the French government, saying only that "they know what to do."
-France has suggested that Iran is attempting to blackmail Paris into releasing an Iranian agent jailed in France for the 1991 murder of an exiled former prime minister in exchange for Reiss's freedom, a swap that they have vigorously opposed.
+France has suggested that Iran is attempting to blackmail Paris into releasing an Iranian agent jailed in France for the 1991 murder of an exiled former prime minister in exchange for Reiss's freedom, a swap they have vigorously opposed.